Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Methods

-The downside of introducing one extra parameter to infer is outweighed by the advantage of using all the data at the same time to estimate all parameters and the fact that this inference is not computationally more expensive to implement.
-Once the maximum likelihood estimates are obtained we obtain the expected occupation time in region $A$ as in (\ref{MarginalDensity05}).
+The downside of introducing $\delta$ as a parameter extra to estimate is outweighed by the advantage of using all the data at the same time to estimate all parameters and the fact that this inference is not computationally more expensive to implement.
+Once the maximum likelihood estimates are calculated we obtain the expected occupation time in region $A$ similarity to (\ref{MarginalDensity05}) and using (\ref{BMME}),

-We estimate the residence-mobility matrices for each Period and Part as in Table \ref{table:periods_definitions}.
-For each period, We compare the estimated matrices using some of the most important distances.
-Table~\ref{table:distances} presents the Euclidean, Manahatan and Minkowsky distances and we observe that under all metrics, the matrices for the Fist Period are the most different.

-The fist part corresponds to the early period of low number of cases (See Figure \ref{fig:Figure_SelectionPeriodsResidenceMatrix}) while the second part is just prior to a new wave in the epidemic curve.
-The festivities of ``Dia de los muertos'' in Mexico fall within the second part promoting the urban mobility that could be an important factor for the following wave.
-Next, We explore the effect of the residence-mobility in the epidemic outbreak.
+In general, the considered patches can have very irregular shapes and for computing the integral part in the previous expression we require to resort to numerical methods.
+For the application we opt for the uniform sampling Monte Carlo integration.